A tree perspective on stick-breaking models in covariate-dependent mixtures: Introduction

 \section{Introduction}

 Mixture models are a popular approach to clustering analysis.
-Stick-breaking (SB) processes are widely used in the Bayesian literature as priors on mixture models \citep{sethuraman1994,Ishwaran2001} largely due to their tractable posterior computation.
-SB priors are particularly well-suited when covariates influence cluster sizes, as these priors can achieve efficient posterior computation by incorporating computational strategies involving latent variable representation and data augmentation techniques originally designed for binary outcome regression models.
-Notable examples include \cite{Rodriguez2011}'s probit SB whose Markov chain Monte Carlo (MCMC) algorithm relies on \cite{albert1993bayesian}'s truncated Gaussian data augmentation for probit regression, and \cite{Rigon2021}'s logit SB whose various posterior sampling methods rely on \cite{Polson2013}'s Pólya-gamma data augmentation for logistic regression.
-SB priors have also been applied in generalizations of mixture models such as mixed-membership models \citep{Linderman2015}.
+A mixture model's weights are often generated by stick-breaking processes \citep{Sethuraman1994,Ishwaran2001} largely due to their tractable posterior computation.
+Stick-breaking processes are particularly well-suited when covariates influence cluster sizes; these models can readily incorporate covariate influence through binary regression at each stick break and can leverage efficient posterior computation strategies developed for binary regression models.
+A notable example is \cite{Rodriguez2011}'s probit stick-breaking whose Markov chain Monte Carlo algorithm relies on \cite{albert1993bayesian}'s truncated Gaussian data augmentation for probit regression.
+Similarly, for logit stick-breaking \cite{Rigon2021} provide various posterior sampling methods that rely on \cite{Polson2013}'s Pólya-Gamma data augmentation for logistic regression. \cite{linderman2015advances} also employ Pólya-Gamma data augmentation for stick-breaking for dependent multinomial modeling.
+Alternatively, mixing-weight dependence could be induced by partially exchangeable observations \citep{de1938condition,diaconis1980finetti,diaconis1988recent} or by splitting variables without explicitly incorporating covariates \citep[e.g.][]{fuentes2010new,favaro2012stick,favaro2016stick,gil2020beta,gil2023stick}.
+Our paper will focus on dependence that is explicitly characterized by covariates in terms of their effects on the mixing weights.

-Covariate-dependent clustering applications range widely; one motivating example for this paper is flow cytometry (FCM), a technique whose uses include identifying cells according to their type (e.g. B-cell, T-cell), in which the lack of existing nonparametric mixture models based on SB priors become apparent.
-In FCM, a question of interest is to see how cell populations change across covariate values.
-For example, one might wish to detect cell-type population differences between healthy and sick patients.
-Very often, the covariate values influence relatively small cell clusters.

-Existing SB priors are based on continually breaking a {\em single} remaining piece of the unit stick.
-As we shall demonstrate through both theoretical investigation and numerical experiments, this ``single-piece'' scheme can induce three highly undesirable properties that severely impair posterior inference in the presence of covariates.
+While our main applied motivation is the need for covariate-dependent clustering in the analysis of flow cytometry data (see Section~\ref{sec:posterioruncertainty}), stick-breaking models and their dependent variants have also been adopted in a wide range of other applied contexts.
+Such contexts include time-series data \citep{griffin2011stick,bassetti2014beta}, spatial data \citep{griffin2006order,duan2007generalized,reich2007multivariate,dunson2008kernel}, and space-time data \citep{hossain2013space,grazian2024spatio} among many other examples.
+Deepening the understanding of this useful model class and improving its design and construction can thus lead to better statistical practice across these applications.